 Our school bases its main work on the Early Years Foundation Stage for the children in Reception and on the National Curriculum (2014) for children in Years 1 to 6.

 Follow this link to view the EYFS Development Matters Framework and National Curriculum Framework for Key Stages One and Two:

-The school has an ICT suite along with a number of class based computers which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
+The school has an ICT suite along with a bank of 35 chrome books which mean that computing skills are taught both discretely and also in a cross curricular way as appropriate for the age of the children.
 Children are encouraged to use the internet as a research tool but are also made aware of the need for safety while online.